-If you add up all the suicide prevention and mental health inquiries over the past three years you quickly get to 21.
-That's more than one every two months, the equivalent of an inquiry every 52 days.
+If you add up all the suicide prevention and mental health inquiries in Australia from when the COVID-19 pandemic began to today, you'll find at least 26.
+That's more than one every two months, the equivalent of an inquiry every 45 days.